neuralmidifx/neuralmidifx.github.io/docs/5_GraphicalInterface.md

         const bool deletePreviousIncomingMidiMessagesOnRestart = true;
     }
 ```

+{: .note}
+> The content of a dragged in MIDI file will be provided to you in the `InputTensorPreparatorThread`.
+> More on this in the ITP section.

 ## Step 5.
 MIDI Out Widget
 A MIDI Out widget can be added to the bottom of the plugin to allow for visualization of the generations.